-- You should not expect to have only one service applied for a lifetime or after a initial application, as we cannot fully predict how it may heal.
+- You should not expect to have only one service applied for a lifetime or after a initial application, as I cannot fully predict how it may heal.
 However one procedure can be enough if the results are desirable.
 Permanent makeup can be a process.
-The foundation is applied and then we build up to the color desired!
-Pigment loss can result in the tattooing looking uneven or with off symmetry, even spotty and incomplete.

 Treatment & Precautions

 - You must keep the area moist at all times until completely healed.
-Use the A&D ointment provided.
+Use the Brow Balm provided.
 This will help keep peeling down to a minimum and maintain your color.

 - Do not use any harsh cleansers or over the counter healing creams, ointments.
 This may cause irritation and burning and could possibly lead to infection/scarring/color loss.